Grants

 Location: The proposed work must serve the Central Texas region, defined to include the following counties: Bastrop, Burnet, Caldwell, Hays, Travis, or Williamson

 Compliance: If you have a current grant through any ACF program, you must be in compliance with that grant to apply.
 Contact us if you have questions about this.
+Note: 2025 Forever Austin Fund grant partners are eligible to apply in 2026.

 Number of applications: Each applicant may submit only one application to only one category.